 Can you deposit publications for me?

 - Self-deposit is far more efficient, and is now required by HEFCE at point of acceptance for articles and conference publications.
-Mediated deposit remains an option in certain circumstances.
-Publication details and full-text files should be sent to email@example.com.
+Mediated deposit is an option in limited circumstances.
+Publication details and full-text files should be sent to firstname.lastname@example.org.
 We check all copyright regardless of deposit method.